A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Results and discussion

-To alleviate this problem, the geometry of the channel below the guide vane is redesigned so that it can maintain the shape of a nozzle even in small guide vane angles; however, in the new design geometrical constraints required the admission angle to be increased to 110 degrees.
-The performance of the modified turbine is evaluated, and the results of these simulations for single- and multi-cell turbines are plotted in \autoref{Figure38} and \autoref{Figure39}, respectively.
-Moreover, water velocity and pressure distribution and plots of velocity and angle of attack profiles at the rotor entrance for some of the cases are shown in \autoref{Figure40} to \autoref{Figure43}, respectively.
+In order to improve the efficiency curve, we redesigned the channel below the guide vane so that it could maintain a nozzle shape even for small guide vane angles; however, the new geometric constraints forced us to increase the admission angle to 110 degrees as a trade-off.
+The efficiency curve for the final turbine is shown in \autoref{Figure24} and water velocity distribution for some guide vane angles is shown in \autoref{Figure26}.

-As can be seen from \autoref{Figure40}, in the new design the lower water jet is attached to the guide vane surface even for small guide vane angles.
-This results in a huge reduction in nozzle losses and boosts turbine efficiency, as shown by \autoref{Figure38}.
-Furthermore, \autoref{Figure39} illustrates that a multi-cell turbine can maintain an approximate efficiency value of 78\% for flow ratios from 0.16 to 1.
-Moreover, it can be seen from \autoref{Figure42} and \autoref{Figure43} that velocity and angle of attack profiles are approximately uniform for the water jet that enters the rotor (aside from the ripples caused by stagnation points on blade tips) which further validates the process used to design the nozzle geometry.